peeringdb/peeringdb-py/docs/index.md

 # PeeringDB Python Client
-This is the first release of our client package, it's fairly new, but we're releasing early to get feedback as soon as possible.
+This is an early release of our client package, it's fairly new, but we're releasing early to get feedback as soon as possible.

 This release represents a redesign and refactor of the Python client.